InjectiveLabs/docs/source/includes/_glossary.md

 ## Injective Chain

 The Injective Chain refers to the blockchain running the Injective Protocol.
-It is is the fundamental piece of infrastructure and ultimate source of truth for any trades happening on the network.
+It is the fundamental piece of infrastructure and ultimate source of truth for any trades happening on the network.

 ## Validator / Injective Node